cncf/tag-contributor-strategy/README.md

 [contribute.cncf.io](https://contribute.cncf.io/) or have a look at the contributor, goverance, and related [templates](https://github.com/cncf/project-template).

-For people new to this space, you can learn more about [CNCF TAG's](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md) by following the link.
+For people new to this space, you can learn more about the purpose, objectives, and responsibilities of [CNCF TAGs](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md).

 The [TAG Contributor Strategy charter](/CHARTER.md) outlines the scope of our group activities.
 To get involved, our [Contributing Guide](/CONTRIBUTING.md) lays out more details.